CyberAnalystMH/CyberAnalystMH/README.md

 <h1>Hello, I'm MH! <br/><a href="https://github.com/CyberAnalystMH">Pursuing Cybersecurity Degree </a>

 <h2> Summary:</h2>
-Proven and hard-working Cybersecurity-focused individual with a strong foundation in technical expertise, specializing in Linux, IoT, and network fundamentals.
+Proven and hard-working Cybersecurity-focused individual with a strong foundation in technical expertise, specializing in Linux, Blue Teaming, and GRC.
 I'm eager to learn and solve problems relating to Cybersecurity.
 <h2>Technical Skills:</h2>
 </h2>- Cybersecurity & IT -</h2>